 I think he’s largely right but it only works to the degree that, for instance, your boss happens to be one of the people willing to tell them no. Because if you tell them no and the woke mob responds with attacks (as they do) your boss might be tempted to solve the problem by pushing you out the door rather than risk becoming the next person on the mob’s target list.

 I think he’s diagnosed the problem accurately but there’s still a lot of work to be done on how to resist a religion of freelance heretic hunters in the public square.
 That said, I’ll be interested to see how McWhorter deals with that problem as his book project proceeds.
-Here’s the interview which I have queued up to the portion about The Elect.
+Here’s the interview which I have cued up to the portion about The Elect.